What are neutrinos telling us?

 What happened to the antimatter?

 High school students living in the Fermilab area work with scientists and engineers who advance our understanding of the nature of matter and energy.
 QuarkNet offers summer research opportunities in science and technology for students who have demonstrated a strong interest in and aptitude for science and mathematics.
-Two teams consisting of four students and one teacher work for six weeks on projects related to the Fermilab research program.
+Students work with scientists for six weeks on projects related to the Fermilab research program.

 Applications open March 1st.